 Catholic Healthcare understands that some goods (including their component parts) may have been impacted by modern slavery practices.
-As explained in our 2021 Modern Slavery Statement, to better understand these risks, we undertook a comprehensive analysis of the top 50 suppliers by spend in our organisation, to determine which and how many of our top suppliers can be categorised as 'high risk'.
-We currently analyse new suppliers as we engage them.
+As explained in our 2021 Modern Slavery Act Statement, to better understand these risks, we undertook a comprehensive analysis of the top 50 suppliers by spend in our organisation, to determine which and how many of our top suppliers can be categorised as 'high risk'.